 - Complications of diabetes include liver and kidney failure, and both of these might cause itchy skin as a symptom.

-- A person might experience an allergic reaction to a new diabetes medication, leading to increased itchiness.
+- A person might experience an allergic reaction to a new diabetes medication, causing itchiness.

-If a person with diabetes experiences itchy skin, they should seek treatment as soon as possible.
+If a person with diabetes experiences itchy skin, it is best to seek treatment as soon as possible.
 Irritated, itchy skin is more prone to infection, and diabetes reduces a person’s ability to fight infection if it occurs.

 Treatments will vary based on the underlying cause of itchy palms.
 Some recommended treatments include: